 To whom it may concern,

-Herein, you will find a detailed history of my past employment along with letters of recommendation from three of my four former supervisors.
-I would like to take the opportunity afforded to me vis-à-vis this cover letter to explain the four-year gap in my employment, from October of 2012 to November of 2016, when I was stuck in a corn maze.
+Herein, you will find a detailed history of my past employment and letters of recommendation from three of my four former supervisors.
+I would like to take the opportunity afforded to me vis-à-vis this cover letter to explain the four-year gap in my employment, from October 2012 to November 2016, when I was stuck in a corn maze.

-I very much hope that you will be impressed with my résumé, and ask only for an opportunity to show you how dedicated of a worker I could be for you and your company.
-I also ask that, should I be invited in for a follow-up interview, that you provide me with precise, turn-by-turn directions as to the location of your office building as well as a detailed description of how I get to your specific office once I enter the building.
-A top-down schematic or floor-plan would be greatly appreciated.
+I very much hope that you will be impressed with my résumé, and I ask only for an opportunity to show you how dedicated a worker I could be for you and your company.
+I also request that, should I be invited in for a follow-up interview, you provide me with precise, turn-by-turn directions as to the location of your office building as well as a detailed description of how I get to your specific office once I enter the building.
+A top-down schematic or floor plan would be greatly appreciated.

 Thank you for your consideration.
 I sincerely hope I am given the opportunity to work for Rand McNally.